 Master of Arts (M.A.)

-Master of Business Administration (MBA) Master of Science (M.S.)
+Master of Business Administration (MBA)

+Master of Science (M.S.)

 Master of Social Work (MSW)

+To complete any of the master's degrees listed above, students must:

-- 1. A cumulative and major GPA of 3.0.
-The major GPA includes all courses required in the major and all electives taken for the major. - At least 80% of the credits used to meet the requirements of the major must be taken in programs that meet Bethel residency requirements, except in cases where formal agreements with other institutions exist.
+- 1. Earn a cumulative and major GPA of 3.0.
+The major GPA is based on grades in all courses required and elective courses in the degree program. - 2.
+Meet the residency requirements by earning at least 67% of the credits used to meet the requirements of the program of study except in cases where formal agreements with other institutions exist.
 Specific courses in a program may be required to be taken in residence. - 3.
-Completion of the requirements of a major (listed by discipline in this catalog). - 4.
-Completion of departmental and institutional assessment activities. - 5.
-Completion of the degree within the maximum time limit.
-Degree time limits may be found in the Time Limits for Degree Completion policy (p.
-8).
+Complete the requirements for the degree program (listed by discipline in this catalog). - 4.
+Complete departmental and institutional assessment activities. - 5.
+Complete the degree within the maximum time limit.
+Degree time limits may be found in the Time Limits for Degree Completion policy (https:// catalog.bethel.edu/graduate/academic-information/academic-policies/ #allpoliciestext).